init1-dev/hotel-miranda-dashboard/README.md

 - npm run dev

 # TODO:
-- currentTab and currentOrder must store their values instead of replace it with initial value when new booking is created or other action is dispatched

 - fix rooms and bookings offer type and display calculating discount value (% instead value)
 - General refactor
 - Improve bookings user img

 # TESTING: